You like the home, but a nasty lien on property has you second guessing your offer.

-Who Can Put a Lien on Your House in Ontario
+Who can put a lien on your house in Ontario

-Kinds of Liens in Ontario
+Who Can File Property Liens in Ontario

 Building or renovating your home can be exhilarating, but if your construction contract goes awry, expect to be served with a construction lien.

-Contractors, subcontractors or building suppliers who claim you failed to pay for goods or services they provided have a right to place construction liens on a home or land until the claim is settled.
+Contractors, subcontractors, or building suppliers who claim you failed to pay for goods or services they provided have a right to place construction liens on a home or land until the claim is settled.

-Regardless of whether you paid a contractor or subcontractor, the Construction Lien Act gives labour and material suppliers the right to go after you for the actual amount of services or materials they supplied for “an improvement in land”.
+Regardless of whether you paid a contractor or subcontractor, the Construction Act gives labour and material suppliers the right to go after you for the actual amount of services or materials they supplied for “an improvement in land”.
 Claimants have up to 45 days from substantial completion of the general construction project to file a claim.

 Mortgage lenders take every precaution to protect loans they make to potential new build home buyers or resale home purchasers.